gcostantino/insar-denoising/README.md

 ---
 ## Basic usage

+> Kito implements a mechanism of auto-discovery of loss functions and data preprocessing strategies, by scanning
+> the `./losses/` and `./preprocessing/` packages.
+Do not forget to check if they are in the project root!

 Everything you need is in `config/denoiser_params.py`.
 This python scripts creates the configuration of InSARDenoiser, which follows the following structure: